lachisholm/Data_Structure_Discovery/Trees.md

         self.value = value
         self.children = []

-# Here is how you create a leaf node_since the leaf has no children, we don't add any children to the list.
+# Here is how you create a leaf node_since the leaf has no children
-leaf = TreeNode("Leaf Node")
+ we don't add any children to the list. leaf = TreeNode("Leaf Node")
 ```